vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 Upanaya or Application is the sentence which refers the Reason to the subject by a

-"The equivalent Vaišeskika synonyms are:
+"The equivalent Vaiśeskika synonyms are:

 1. Pratijna.

 2. Apadesa, Linga, Pramāṇa, Kāraṇa,

-3. Nidaršana.
+3. Nidarśana.

 4. Anusandhāna.